What to Know Before You Automate

 - Assuming AI can magically clean up messy data

-- Assuming teams will embrace new tools without friction
+- Assuming your team will embrace new tools without friction

 - Starting with overly complicated workflows